TRAM Programme MB-PhD

 PhD opportunities in musculoskeletal disease for MB-ChB students.

-The TRAM MB-PhD scheme offers a new and exciting opportunity for bright, motivated and enthusiastic medical students to gain top quality research training during their medical degree.
+The TRAM MB-PhD scheme offers a new and exciting opportunity for bright, motivated and enthusiastic medical students to access high quality research training during their medical degree.
 The scheme is funded by the Kennedy Trust which has provided funding for a 5-year programme of joint MB-PhD studentships in Glasgow and Edinburgh as well as other UK centres of excellence in musculoskeletal disease.

 The scheme offers students the opportunity to undertake a PhD in an area relevant to musculoskeletal disease after completion of their intercalated BSc.
 The scheme will also encourage graduates to follow an academic career within the area of musculoskeletal disease.
 The vision of TRAM is to train a future generation of academic leaders in the field of musculoskeletal disease.
 Successful applicants will be trained in cutting edge practical scientific and analytic skills with a focus on scientific excellence, while gaining understanding of the rigour, discipline and precision required for translational research.
 It is expected that the research projects will generate material that will form the basis of publications in high profile medical and scientific journals.

-The TRAM MB-PhD scheme enables 3rd-year MB-ChB students to enter a 3-year PhD training at the end of their intercalated year before re-integration into the MB-ChB course.
+The TRAM MB-PhD scheme enables 3rd-year MB-ChB students to enter a 3-year PhD training during their medical degree.
+Students can enter the programme at the end of year 3, following completion of their BMedSci degree or at the end of year 4 following their first clinical year.
+Following completion of the PhD, students will return to the MB-ChB course at the point they left (year 4 for students who commence their PhD during year 3, and year 5 for students who commence their PhD during year 4.
 The students will be mentored by their supervisors and other staff of the MB-PhD scheme, right from the PhD selection process, through the PhD project, to MB-ChB course completion and beyond into the postgraduate phase, to maximise the chance of sustaining a successful academic career.
 The PhD programmes will be undertaken within research centres and institutes associated with College of Medicine & Veterinary Medicine in Edinburgh or the College of Medical, Veterinary & Life Sciences in Glasgow.
 The scheme will offer students the possibility of undertaking collaborative projects involving supervisors from both Edinburgh and Glasgow as well as offering students the opportunity to participate in scientific meetings and other activities organised by students, academic staff and supervisors based in from both cities.
 Additionally, students will have the opportunity of networking with students from other Kennedy Trust funded UK centres in Birmingham, Manchester, and Oxford.

 The TRAM MB-PhD programme is available to students who are currently undertaking an intercalated medical degree (MB-ChB) at the University of Edinburgh or the University of Glasgow.
-External candidates can be considered only in exceptional circumstances and should consult with the Programme administrator before applying.
-Particular attention will be paid during the selection process to prior experience of scientific research.
+External candidates can be considered only in exceptional circumstances.

-The first entries to the scheme will be in 2022.
-Approximate dates are shown below:
+The second year of entry to the scheme will be in 2024.
+Timelines are shown below: